houstonhaynes/fsharpnotes/content/Zettelkasten/Map_vs_map.md

 ## Map is a special type of collection

-Pretty quickly I figured out that "Map" is like a dictionary in C#, and ordered collection of key-value pairs.
+Pretty quickly I figured out that "Map" is like a dictionary in C#, an ordered collection of key-value pairs.
 Here's a brief example of a Map in F#.

 ```fsharp {title="F# Map creation and value access", linenos=false}
 let myMap = Map.ofList [ ("apple", 1); ("banana", 2) ]